iOS-Developers-Slack/Code-Of-Conduct/README.md

 - Try to limit your invites to 1 per week, unless you feel rather strongly about a few people.
 - You are responsible for those who you invite...
 If you invite someone who is causing issues, then your invitation privileges may be revoked.

 **If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
-Here is a list of the current moderators and their Slack IDs:**
+Here is a list of the current admins and their Slack IDs:**

 * Joe Fabisevich - [@mergesort](https://iosdevelopers.slack.com/messages/@mergesort/)
 * Jeff Forbes - [@jforbes](https://iosdevelopers.slack.com/messages/@jforbes/)